OnionUI/Onion/website/versioned_docs/version-4.2/01-features/index.md

 :::note <a href="apps/theme-switcher">Theme-switcher overview</a>
 Onion loves themes.
-In Onion themes allow to customize the background, the entry categories, console icons, music bacground, fonts...
+In Onion themes allow to customize the background, the entry categories, console icons, music background, fonts...
 And best of all, the chosen theme impacts all Onion's internal applications!<br />
 Themes in Onion are two things : <br />
 - [A fabulous theme repository](https://github.com/OnionUI/Themes/blob/main/README.md) with a very active participation from Onion community <sup><sub>❤️</sub></sup>
 - An application called <a href="apps/theme-switcher">Theme-switcher</a> included in Onion which allows to preview and change themes.